open-wc/open-wc/docs/linting/README.md

 - `npm run format` to auto format your files

 Whenever you create a commit the update files will be auto formatted and the commit message will be linted for you.

+To format on save in VSCode, first enable the Prettier extension, then within your VSCode settings, check the **Editor: Format on Save** option.